GaloyMoney/blink/test/README.md

   ```bash
   $ make reset-deps
   ```
-* **Integration tests running slow**: we use docker to run dependencies (redis, mongodb, bitcoind and 4 lnd) so the entire test suite is disk-intensive.
+* **Integration tests running slow**: we use docker to run dependencies (redis, mongodb, bitcoind and 4 lnds) so the entire test suite is disk-intensive.
   * Please make sure that you are running docker containers in a solid state drive (SSD)
-  * Add the next setting to [lnd.conf](../dev/lnd/lnd.conf) and and re-create runtime dependencies
+  * Add the next setting to [lnd.conf](../dev/lnd/lnd.conf) and re-create runtime dependencies
     ```
     # ./dev/lnd/lnd.conf
     routing.strictgraphpruning=true